Sandra Stewart | January 17, 2021

 Still, sustainable business advocates have always argued that the right thing to do is also the profitable thing to do, and perhaps business self-interest will help save democracy.
 This article in Harvard Business Review, published two days after the insurrection, argues that “American business needs American democracy”—and must take action for its own good.
 Rebecca Henderson, a Harvard Business School professor, writes:

 “For years, American business has taken American institutions for granted.
 It has assumed that someone else would ensure that democracy, the rule of law, and the kind of robust, respectful discourse that keeps societies healthy would simply survive—and that the role of business was to keep its head down and maximize profits in the meantime.
 But this week’s events have demonstrated that we cannot take our democracy for granted. … American business needs American democracy.”

 Henderson calls on businesses to speak out in favor of democratic norms, democratic processes and “sensible policies,” and to act collectively to support passage of democracy-strengthening legislation and address accelerating inequality.
 Some of this is already happening: Vox is keeping a running list of corporate responses to the insurrection, but as its introduction notes, “We don’t yet know how long these decisions will last or what their future ramifications will be.”

 Words matter—sometimes more than we realize—but only when they’re backed up by genuine belief and commensurate, long-term action.
-The time is always right for a statement in favor of truth, justice and moral fortitude—as long as you ensure that it doesn’t expire with last week’s news cycle.
+The time is always right for businesses to weigh in with a statement in favor of truth, justice and moral fortitude—as long as you ensure that it doesn’t expire with last week’s news cycle.